M&T agrees to buy Connecticut bank to create nation's 11th largest bank

-The deal – M&T's first since 2015 – creates a banking giant with more than $200 billion in assets, including more than 1,135 branches and 2,000 ATMs stretching from Maine to Virginia and the District of Columbia.
-That's ahead of JPMorgan Chase & Co. and Wells Fargo & Co. in branches, and just behind Bank of America Corp.
+The deal – M&T's first since 2015 – would create a bank with more than $206 billion in assets, including more than 1,135 branches and 2,000 ATMs stretching from Maine to Virginia and the District of Columbia.
+That's ahead of JPMorgan Chase & Co. and Wells Fargo & Co. in Northeast branches, and just behind Bank of America Corp.

 The new bank will have $142.4 billion in loans and $171.9 billion in deposits, with $8 billion in combined revenues and $2.18 billion in combined operating income.